francerz/php-sql-builder/README.md

 ---

-Using table aliases to reduce naming lenght.
+Using table aliases to reduce naming length.

 ```sql
 SELECT * FROM groups AS g INNER JOIN teachers AS t ON g.teacher_id = t.teacher_id
 ```